 June 2019 marks 43 years since the 1976 Soweto uprisings.
 Scores of youth arrested during the ’76 protests were incarcerated in the prisons on the Constitution Hill site in Johannesburg.
-For the past seven years Constitution Hill has commemorated the youth of ’76, through a celebration of creative expression at its annual Basha Uhuru Freedom Festival, happening this year from the 26th until the 29th of June 2019.
+For the past seven years Constitution Hill has commemorated the youth of ’76, through a celebration of creative expression at its annual Basha Uhuru Freedom Festival, which took place this year from the 26th until the 29th of June 2019.

 Basha Uhuru was created seven years ago as June 16, 1976 is a day that is synonymous with South Africa’s struggle against apartheid.
-It is the day that symbolises the rising of our nation’s youth against oppression.
+"It is the day that symbolises the rising of our nation’s youth against oppression.
 It is the day that changed the course of our country’s history.
 It is the day that our country’s youth claimed their rightful place in our country’s narrative.”
 Says Constitution Hill’s CEO Dawn Robertson.

-The festival ends on Saturday, 29th June with The Sounds Of Freedom concert starting at 13:00 and ending at 01:00 am that will feature hip hop, house, gqom, kwaito, amapiano and afro soul’s finest in the form of Riky Rick, Msaki, Langa Mavuso, Thebe, Khuli Chana, Mthuda & Njelik, DJ Kent, DJ Dimples, The Brother Moves On, Urban Village, African Rhythm Productions, Ikati Esangweni, Coppashot & Bobotical, DJ Zero, Rosie Parade, Deniece Mars, Sistamatic, P Kuttah, Scott The Girl, Tha Muzik, Ace of Spades, DBN Gogo and FOSTA and The Charles Géne Suite who were developed at Bridges For Music a Nando’s supported non-profit organisation.
+The festival ended on Saturday, 29th June with The Sounds Of Freedom concert starting at 13:00 and ending at 01:00 am that featured hip hop, house, gqom, kwaito, amapiano and afro soul’s finest in the form of Riky Rick, Msaki, Langa Mavuso, Thebe, Khuli Chana, Mthuda & Njelik, DJ Kent, DJ Dimples, The Brother Moves On, Urban Village, African Rhythm Productions, Ikati Esangweni, Coppashot & Bobotical, DJ Zero, Rosie Parade, Deniece Mars, Sistamatic, P Kuttah, Scott The Girl, Tha Muzik, Ace of Spades, DBN Gogo and FOSTA and The Charles Géne Suite who were developed at Bridges For Music, a Nando’s supported non-profit organisation.

-During the week, before the concert, there will be an array of culture available for free to JoBurg residents this youth month.
+During the week, before the concert, there was an array of culture available for free to JoBurg residents for youth month.
 Says Robertson.
 "This year we are celebrating 25 years of Creative Freedom.
-In this, the 25th anniversary of our democracy, we at Constitution Hill will demonstrate our commitment to building a stronger and fairer society by exploring issues relating to human rights, democracy and social justice...We believe in artistic activism - that the arts can change lives and communities by transmitting fundamental human values and inspiring us to embrace and celebrate our freedom.By challenging young creatives to explore notions of freedom we will use the festival to highlight current issues prevalent in society that impact the lives of young people.'
+In this, the 25th anniversary of our democracy, we at Constitution Hill will demonstrate our commitment to building a stronger and fairer society by exploring issues relating to human rights, democracy and social justice...We believe in artistic activism - that the arts can change lives and communities by transmitting fundamental human values and inspiring us to embrace and celebrate our freedom.By challenging young creatives to explore notions of freedom we use the festival to highlight current issues prevalent in society that impact the lives of young people.'

 Nando’s has more than 21 000 pieces of Southern African art in its collection.
 That makes them one of the largest collectors of emerging Southern African art in the world.
 Their art initiative is displayed in more than 1 200 restaurants in 24 countries around the world, and we support 300 artists on an ongoing basis.
-This year at Basha Uhuru, Nando’s in partnership with Spier Arts Trust, is hosting a series of art workshops; a panel discussion with the Nando’s 2019 Creative Exchange artists, Sepideh Mehraban, and the Spier Arts Trust curator, Tamlin Blake; as well as featuring a showcase of Creative Block artworks from the 2019 Creative Exchange artists.
+This year at Basha Uhuru, Nando’s in partnership with Spier Arts Trust, hosted a series of art workshops; a panel discussion with the Nando’s 2019 Creative Exchange artists, Sepideh Mehraban, and the Spier Arts Trust curator, Tamlin Blake; as well as featuring a showcase of Creative Block artworks from the 2019 Creative Exchange artists.
 Creative Exchange was first established in 2011 to recognise emerging, South African fine artists who demonstrate exceptional ability.
 Artists work in a group to get ready for a public exhibition of their work, providing access to market and exposure to gallerists, buyers and the art industry.
 This year, the Creative Exchange artists who will be showcased at Basha Uhuru are Adolf Tega, Thembalethu Manqunyay, Wonder Marthinus and Robyn Pretorius.

 “Constitution Hill is not a static space stuck in time but rather a movement that connects the past, the present and the future through sparks of experiences like Basha Uhuru.
 Through this festival, we preserve the past and the sacrifices made by the youth of ’76 making it accessible to young people today whilst transforming the future through real inspirational engagement at multiple creative intersections,” says Robertson."Constitution Hill is a National Heritage Site and provides a space for us to remember our past, understand our present and imagine our future.
 It reflects a profound sense of humanity, activism and a deep yearning for justice.
 The Constitutional Court - the highest court in our land - presides over the site ensuring the rights of all South Africans as enshrined in our constitution.
 The precinct represents a collision of law, history and art with the Hill consistently providing a platform for artists, lawyers and activists.”